Banno/banno-plugin-framework-bridge/README.md

 <a href="/deep-link" target="_top">App deep link - internal</a>
 ```

 An anchor with a `target="_blank"` attribute will be intercepted and converted into an external app link.
-In Banno Online, the link will open in a new tab where on Banno Mobile, the link will open in embedded web browser.
+In Banno Online, the link will open in a new tab where on Banno Mobile, the link will open in an embedded web browser.
 Since the internal web view and embedded browser do not share cookie storage, in Mobile, the user will be un-authenticated.
 ```html
 <a href="/external-link" target="_blank">App external link</a>
 ```